On This Page

 The 2013 groundwater monitoring report concluded that concentrations of trichloroethene (TCE) and tetrachloroethene (PCE) in groundwater have remained relatively stable over the last several reporting periods at MW-1 and MW-2, but have increased at MW-3, a well in the interior of the Facility near a suspected source area.
 Further investigation of MW-3 is planned to determine how the treatment system may be enhanced in this area.

 An Environmental Indicator (EI) inspection was conducted in April 2009 to determine whether human exposures to contamination and the migration of contaminated groundwater were under control.
-While it is likely that both EIs are presently met at the facility as suggested by a risk assessment performed by the facility’s consultant, more information is needed on the potential for vapor intrusion from soil and groundwater contamination beneath the southwestern side of the facility.
+EPA determined that the facility met the Migration of Contaminated Groundwater EI in September 2014.
+While it is likely that the Human Exposures EI is presently met at the facility as suggested by a risk assessment performed by the facility’s consultant, more information is needed on the potential for vapor intrusion from soil and groundwater contamination beneath the southwestern side of the facility.

 The Facility entered into PADEP’s Act 2 Land Recycling Program in February 2007.